 - Name change or date of birth issues

 - Lack of sufficient supporting documents to apply for a Card

 - Your Embassy or Consulate will not provide your passport before you obtain your Permanent Residence Card in Canada first

 - Your application has been returned to you be the processing centre

-- You need to check the status of your PR Card application
+- You need to check the status of your Permanent Resident Card application

-- You have already submitted your application to Citizenship and Immigration Canada but now need to travel urgently expedited
+- You have already submitted your application to Immigration, Refugees and Citizenship Canada but now need to travel urgently expedited

-- CIC has requested that you provide additional information
+- IRCC has requested that you provide additional information

 - You have over stayed outside of Canada and you feel your Status may be in Jeopardy